 The standard, effective and specific treatment for genital herpes is antiviral therapy, which is usually in tablet form.
 Antiviral drugs work by stopping HSV from replicating in the body.
-The antiviral drug only works in body cells where the herpes virus is present, therefore making the drug safe and free from side effects.
+The antiviral drug only works in body cells where the herpes virus is present, therefore making the drug safe and are unlikely to cause side effects.
 The treatment only works while you are taking the drug and cannot prevent future outbreaks once you stop taking it.